maheraj/Hibernate/readme.md

 //sql query
 session.createSQLQuery("select count(*) from users").uniqueResult();
 ```
-## Connection Pooking
+## Connection Pooling
 Hibernate has its own internal connection pooling but it also supports some third-party connection pooling for production use.
+Connection pool is used to open and manage connections between application and database.

 * c3p0 connection pool
 * Proxool connection pool
 * obtaining connections from an application server, using JNDI